justlostintime/GambasShell/README.md

 With update 1.2.65 the structure of the shell commands has changed.
 So if you are updating from a revision before 1.2.65 then please run clearsubs on the first start, exit gsh and restart it.
-Remeber to save all your personal subs/functions/procedures before clearing the in memory subs.
+Remember to save all your personal subs/functions/procedures before clearing the in memory subs.
 This ensures the use of the new structure.

 Clearing the subs is a good idea after each release if you can.